Jun 26th 2013

 Posted Jul 27th, 2012

 From steinway.com Steinway Artist Feature: Jason Moran.
 Quite Possibly the Busiest Man in Jazz.
 Jason Moran is a busy man.
-The Manhattan-based jazz pianist and composer—dubbed by Rolling Stone Magazine as “the most provocative thinker in current jazz” and named...
+The Manhattan-based jazz pianist and composer’“dubbed by Rolling Stone Magazine as ‘the most provocative thinker in current jazz’ and named a MacArthur Fellow in 2010’” is also the newly-appointed Artistic Adviser for Jazz for the John F. Kennedy Center for...

 Posted Jul 23rd, 2012